a-scie/jump/README.md

 ## Format

-The format was driven by the properties of executable binaries and zip files as discussed above and a few design goals:
+The format was driven by the properties of executable binaries and zip files as discussed above with a few design goals guiding the rest:

 1. I wanted to be able to assemble a scie with just a scie-jump binary, `curl`, `vi` and `cat` or similar foundational / ever-present command line tools.